 \subsection{Communication Cost}

-The analytical communication cost of HFLDD is detailed in Section~\ref{subsec:robust-training}.
-In this part, we compare the communication cost of HFLDD with that of baseline methods, including FedAvg, FedProx, FedSeq and DynaFed.
+The analytical communication cost of HFLDD is detailed in Eq.~\eqref{eq:communicationhfldd}, which accounts for soft labels uploading, distilled data transmission within each cluster, and communication between the server and cluster heads.

+In this part, we compare the communication cost of HFLDD with that of baseline methods, including FedAvg, FedProx, FedSeq, and DynaFed.

-The communication cost of FedAvg over $T$ rounds of training is given by Eq. \eqref{eq3}.
-The communication costs of FedProx and DynaFed over $T$ rounds are the same as that of FedAvg.
+The communication costs of FedProx and DynaFed over $T$ rounds are the same as those of FedAvg, which is given by Eq. \eqref{eq3}.
 For FedSeq, the communication cost comes from parameter sharing between clients within cluster and across clusters, it can be expressed as

-where $O$ is the number of cluster and $J$ is the number of clients in each cluster.
+where $O$ is the number of clusters and $J$ is the number of clients in each cluster.

-Considering that when the training converges, the communication rounds and test accuracy of different methods are different, it would be unfair to compare the communication cost under a given communication rounds.
-Therefore, we compare the number of communication rounds and total communication cost required by different methods to achieve a certain test accuracy.
+Considering that when training converges, the communication rounds and test accuracies of different methods are different, it would be unfair to compare the communication cost under a given communication rounds.
+Therefore, we compare the number of communication rounds and the total communication cost required by different methods to achieve a certain test accuracy.

-In the IID scenario, the target test accuracies for the MNIST, CIFAR10, and CINIC10 datasets are set to 80\%, 70\%, and 60\%, respectively.
-Table~\ref{mnisttraffic111} to Table~\ref{cinic10traffic111} present the number of communication rounds and total communication cost required by different methods to reach these target accuracies.
-The ratio indicates the relative communication cost of each method compared to HFLDD.
+In the IID scenario, the target test accuracies for MNIST, CIFAR10, and CINIC10 are set to 80\%, 70\% and 60\%, respectively.
+Table~\ref{mnisttraffic111} to Table~\ref{cinic10traffic111} present the number of communication rounds and the total communication costs required by different methods to achieve these target accuracies.
+The ratio indicates the relative communication cost of each method compared to the HFLDD.
 Experimental results show that HFLDD incurs slightly higher communication cost than FedSeq on MNIST and CINIC10, but remains lower than that of FedAvg, FedProx, and DynaFed.
 On CIFAR10, the communication cost of HFLDD is the lowest among all the methods.